Extract from service record of Clement Murray coutesty of the National Archives of Australia, Series B2455, Item ID 7984821

-Indigenous Australian, Clement MURRAY, 47 Depot Battalion
+Indigenous Australian, Clement Murray, 47 Depot Battalion

 Clem (Alan) Murray was born in Burketown, Qld in 1881 and was working in Quairading, WA when he volunteered to serve with the first AIF in January 1917.

-When he signed his enlistment papers he stated that he had no ‘next of kin’ instead he named his friend Nita (Anita) Gaebler (later Aubrey) of the Imperial Hotel, York.
+When he signed his enlistment papers he stated that he had no ‘next of kin’ and instead he named his friend Nita (Anita) Gaebler (later Aubrey) of the Imperial Hotel, York.

 Formerly a police tracker at Toodjay, his skills as a horseman would have been keenly sought by the Light Horse Regiments.
 Clem enlisted in York, 25 January 1916 where his application was provisionally accepted, but when he underwent medical examination two days later at Black Boy Hill Training Camp, he was not considered eligible to serve for his country.